-February is Black History Month, which pays tribute to African-American heroes and thought leaders, culture, and history.
-Scholastic Librarian Deimosa Webber-Bey recommends these books for your kids to read now and throughout the year.
+February is Black History Month, which pays tribute to African American heroes and thought leaders, culture, and history.
+The amazing books on this list are perfect to share with your child during Black History Month and beyond.

-These titles not only give your children the resources they need to understand the importance of Black History Month, but they shed light on African-American voices and perspectives that were often overlooked in American history and literature.
+These titles not only give your child the resources they need to understand the importance of Black History Month, but they shed light on African American voices and perspectives that were often overlooked in American history and literature.
 Shop all Black History Month books here.